rackerlabs/rackspace-how-to/content/cloud-servers/install-and-configure-phpmyadmin.md

 <img src="{% asset_path cloud-servers/install-and-configure-phpmyadmin/phpmyadmin-browser.php %}" />

-#### Nginx webserver
+#### NGINX web server

-On Nginx, the phpMyAdmin package doesn't come with a configuration file, so you have to create a server block to point at the phpMyAdmin configuration file.
+On NGINX, the phpMyAdmin package doesn't come with a configuration file, so you have to create a server block to point at the phpMyAdmin configuration file.